wusai2333/trib/doc/lab1.md

 repository in `triblab`.
 Then just type `make turnin` under the root of the repository.
-It will generate a `turnin.zip` that contains everything in you git repository, and copy that to a place where only the TA can read.
+It will generate a `turnin.zip` that contains everything in you git repository, and copy that to a place where only the lab instructors can read.

 ## Happy Lab1!